Qualitative analysis is used to identify anions, cations, compounds and etc. In this section, we only target inorganic ionic

 procedure to identify these compounds

 one by one.
-There are many different experiments to identify different compounds.
-In qualitative analysis, we observe
+There are many different experiments to identify different compounds in a sequence of steps.
+In qualitative analysis lesson,

-a physical change, when a reaction is being occurred or after completed the reaction.
+we observe a physical change (such as a colour change), when a reaction is being occurred or after completed the reaction.

 Simply, we can tell, qualitative analysis is identifying compounds, anions and cations by doing some experiments (reactions).